Quantifying the unextendibility of entanglement: Abstract

 \section{Abstract}

-The unextendibility or monogamy of entangled states is a key property of quantum entanglement.
-Unlike conventional ways of expressing entanglement monogamy via entanglement measure inequalities, we introduce a state-dependent set of free states to quantify the unextendibility of a bipartite quantum state.
-First, we define a family of entanglement measures called \textit{unextendible entanglement}.
-Given a bipartite state $\rho_{AB}$, the key idea behind these measures is to minimize a divergence between $\rho_{AB}$ and any possible reduced state $\rho_{AB'}$ of an extension $\rho_{ABB'}$ of $\rho_{AB}$.
-These measures are intuitively motivated by the fact that the more that a bipartite state is entangled, the less that each of its individual systems can be entangled with a third party.
-Second, we show that the unextendible entanglement is an entanglement monotone under two-extendible operations, which include local operations and one-way classical communication as a special case.
-Unextendible entanglement has several other desirable properties, including normalization and faithfulness.
-As practical applications, we show that the unextendible entanglement provides efficiently computable benchmarks for the rate of exact secret key distillation and entanglement distillation and the overhead of probabilistic secret key or entanglement distillation.
+Entanglement is a striking feature of quantum mechanics, and it has a key property called unextendibility.
+In this paper, we present a framework for quantifying and investigating the unextendibility of general bipartite quantum states.
+First, we define the unextendible entanglement, a family of entanglement measures based on the concept of a state-dependent set of free states.
+The intuition behind these measures is that the more entangled a bipartite state is, the less entangled each of its individual systems is with a third party.
+Second, we demonstrate that the unextendible entanglement is an entanglement monotone under two-extendible quantum operations, including local operations and one-way classical communication as a special case.
+Normalization and faithfulness are two other desirable properties of unextendible entanglement, which we establish here.
+We further show that the unextendible entanglement provides efficiently computable benchmarks for the rate of exact entanglement or secret key distillation, as well as the overhead of probabilistic entanglement or secret key distillation.